ibm-cloud-docs/watson-assistant/web-chat-config.md

 - The [assistant name](#web-chat-style) that you want to show to your customers
 - The contents of the [home screen](#web-chat-home-screen)
-- What [suggestions](#web-chat-suggestions) your assistant will offer if customers get stuck
+- The [suggestions](#web-chat-suggestions) your assistant will offer if customers get stuck

 You might also want to make additional configurations, such as changing the web chat colors to match your branding, changing the launcher greeting, or enabling encryption.

-If you are a developer, you can customize the web chat even more extensively by using the web chat API.
+If you are a developer, you can customize the web chat extensively by using the web chat API.
 With the API, you can customize the styling, change the behavior of the web chat widget and launcher, customize strings, modify message content, and more.
-For more information about using the web chat API, see [Heading](/docs/watson-assistant?topic=watson-assistant-topicid).
+For more information about using the web chat API, see [Customizing the web chat](/docs/watson-assistant?topic=watson-assistant-web-chat-customize).
 {: tip}

 To change the web chat configuration, follow these steps: